khairul-01/event-management/questions_and_answers.md

 #### Answer: A ?

-<i>Write your explanation here</i>
-Because we don't change any value of food variable, so it's output will be same as assigned value of food.
+<i>Because we don't change any value of food variable, so it's output will be same as assigned value of food.</i>

 </p>
 </details>